-In addition to the University of North Carolina and University of Texas Health Sciences Center we have a large number of partners on this project, including Washington University and the Tobacco Technical Assistance Consortium.
-We are guided by an Advisory Committee comprising 2-1-1 agencies in Atlanta, Houston, and North Carolina, along with state tobacco control programs in Georgia, Missouri, North Carolina and Texas.
-The Smoke-Free Homes Project is funded through the National Cancer Institute’s State and Community Tobacco Control Research Initiative, Cooperative Agreement # U01 CA154282.
-This initiative supports research on tobacco control strategies of direct importance to state and community tobacco control programs.
-It emphasizes policy and media-based interventions
+In addition to the University of North Carolina and University of Texas Health Sciences Center we had a large number of partners on this project, including Washington University.
+We were guided by an Advisory Committee comprising 2-1-1 agencies in Atlanta, Houston, and North Carolina, along with state tobacco control programs in Georgia, Missouri, North Carolina and Texas.
+This program has been adapted for American Indian/Alaska Natives.

 For more information, visit our Smoke-Free Homes website.